01Obsidian

 Publish journalism, research, or controversial content that cannot be censored.
 The blockchain ensures your words persist.

-Decentralized Apps
+Decentralized apps.

 Host your dApp frontend on-chain.
 Even if your domain is seized, users can access your app through any blockchain gateway.